MauriceRohr/ar_nav/README.md

 # ar_nav
-A ROS package offering an autonomous flight including waypoint navigation with a quadcopter using ArUco markers
+A ROS package offering an autonomous flight including waypoint navigation with a Crazyflie 2.0 quadcopter using ArUco markers

 ## Installation
 Clone repository and compile it